jgoode07/belko_psd_sample/README.md

-# belko_psd_sample
+# Belko PSD Rebuild

-Recreate Belko's website from a .psd file
+A pixel-perfect hero section rebuild based on a provided PSD design.